Multimodal LLM With Hierarchical Mixture-of-Experts for VQA on 3D Brain MRI: Introduction

 \section{Introduction}

 Multiparametric MRI (mpMRI) plays a significant role in diagnosing, grading, treating, and assessing treatment responses for brain tumors and other intracranial lesions \citep{sawlani2020multiparametric, wang2022multi, cherubini2016importance}.
-Describing imaging that involves a complex pattern of brain lesions across multiple regions can be challenging and time-consuming for clinicians.
-Consequently, several studies have been conducted to develop image recognition and localization models to support clinicians \citep{ghadimi2025deep, rathore2018deriving, wang2022multi, li2023multi, osman2019multi}.
+Producing clear, consistent descriptions of tumor size, morphology, extent, and localization is time-consuming, yet critical for downstream decision-making.
+As a result, a growing body of work has developed recognition and localization models to support clinical interpretation \citep{ghadimi2025deep, rathore2018deriving, wang2022multi, li2023multi, osman2019multi}.

+A key unmet need is interactive, queryable assistance: neurosurgical planning and counseling depend not only on detecting tumors but on communicating clinically interpretable descriptors—where the lesion is, what it looks like, how large it is, and their involvement of critical structures.
 However, existing models have limited clinical utility because clinicians cannot effectively pose natural language queries about mpMRI.
 While 3D vision-language models (VLMs) have been developed for other imaging domains, current architectures do not naturally leverage the interdependencies among mpMRI modalities \citep{li2023llava, wu2023towards, bai2024m3d, xin2025med3dvlm}.
 Additionally, the standard multi-image approach multiplies the number of vision tokens by the number of images, which significantly increases computational constraints \citep{wu2023towards}.

 We introduce \ours, a prompt-conditioned hierarchical mixture-of-experts (MoE) for VQA over mpMRI.
-Conditioned on the input question, a router allocates computation across modality-level experts and token-level projection experts to achieve parameter-efficient fusion of multiple interrelated 3D modalities.
-Unlike modality-specific or modality-agnostic vision encoders, our low-level components are lightweight projection functions that train end-to-end with the language model during fine-tuning.
-Additionally, the multimodal LLM processes a single fused vision token representation, which dramatically reduces the GPU memory usage.
+Our approach is an extension of the LLaVa architecture \cite{liu2023visual}. \ours replaces the standard single projection with a prompt-conditioned MoE projection that routes across modality-level and token-level projection experts to fuse multiple 3D sequences into an efficient representation for the language model.
+Unlike approaches that require training separate modality-specific encoders, we use lightweight projection functions that train end-to-end with the language model during fine-tuning.